The Winter Orchard

-July 2019 The cool winter mornings are perfect for both the sleeping orchard and the developing buds.
-Ben Brown (GM Horticulture) explains how the buds are developing.
+The cool winter mornings are perfect for both the sleeping orchard and the developing buds.
+Ben Brown, Select Harvests GM Horticulture, explains how the buds develop in winter.

 The almond is a deciduous tree which reaches full bearing five to six years after planting.
 The flowers are a beautiful white / pale pink and have five petals.
 Almond trees grow best in warm, dry summers and mild, wet winters and the tree buds have a chilling requirement of 300 to 600 hours below 7.2 °C to break dormancy.